 TAIPEI (Taiwan News) -- A British con artist, who describes himself as a "pick-up artist," is now in Taiwan seeking to lure Taiwanese women into his videos and has already uploaded a number of clips of his attempts at bedding Taiwanese women he meets on the streets of Taipei.

-Going by the handle "Explorer Nick," 28-year-old vlogger, Nicholas Coakley is an apprentice of infamous pick-up artist David Bond, who had drawn the ire of many in Hong Kong, Japan, Indonesia and Taiwan for his exploitation of Asian women in his videos.
+Going by the handle "Explorer Nick," 28-year-old vlogger, Nicholas Coakley is an apprentice of infamous con artist David Bond, who had drawn the ire of many in Hong Kong, Japan, Indonesia and Taiwan for his exploitation of Asian women in his videos.
 Like Bond, Nick has been accused by some of not receiving their permission to have their faces shown in his videos, such as a woman in Thailand.

 On June 7, Bond released a YouTube video showing him arriving in Taiwan, despite claiming that Taiwan Immigration had banned him for his the videos he made on his last trip to the country.
 In the description of the video, Bond writes that he and Nick are on a two-week trip to Taiwan.

 On the second day of his trip on June 8, Nick released a video inaccurately titled "Second Day in China | Meeting Taiwanese Girls," during which Nick uses a line with two pairs of women that he will repeat many times in his subsequent videos, "I saw you and thought you're my type."
 He then asks a few Western men if Taiwanese girls are easy and one of the men says, "I guess so, yeah.
 I think they find foreigners very attractive.
 Especially tall guys like you."

 At the end of Nick's first video in Taiwan, he mentions to a man that he has a hidden camera and the man indeed cannot find the camera.